SAFEHR-data/FlowEHR/README.md

 2. Run `make all`

-    To bootstrap Terraform, and deploy all infrastructure, run
+    To bootstrap Terraform, and deploy all infrastructure and apps, run

     ```bash
     make all
     ```

-    Alternatively, you can deploy individual modules separately with their corresponding make command:
+    Alternatively, you can deploy just infrastructure, or individual infrastructure modules separately with their corresponding make command:

     ```bash
+    make infrastructure
+    ```

+    ```bash
+    make infrastructure-transform
+    ```

+    ```bash
-    make deploy-core
+    make infrastructure-serve
     ```

     To see all options: